Strengthen your copy. Take the time to understand your customer’s pain points

 Addressing pain points in your copy

 When crafting your copy, speak right to the problem.
 A good place to start is with the headline.
-Going back to the picture hanging example, the headline can be as on-the-nose as, ‘You have beautiful family portraits that need hanging.
-We have the tools you need to do it.’
+Going back to the email marketing example, the headline can be as on-the-nose as, ‘You have a new product and no time or budget to market it.
+We have the tools you need.’

 When it comes to establishing trust and easing the pain of risk, draw on case studies, customer reviews and properly researched stats and facts that relate to your industry.
 Once you’ve introduced your product/service, talk about the outcomes.
 How does your remedy improve their life?